If you are reading this, then you have decided to start making your own hypertufa pots.

 These are the supplies you will need

-Portland cement, not concrete, way too heavy for mail order.
-You must find this locally.
+Portland cement, not concrete, way too heavy for mail order. ( Unbelievable, but it has been ordered!)
+You can find this locally.

 or Coir if you prefer